sh-zhao/Polygonal-Surface-Reconstruction-from-Sparse-Point-Clouds/README.md

     ./bin/delaunay_surface_reconstruction ./example/rabbit.ply 1000

 ## Notes
-The current solver SCIP can handle only sparse point clouds (~1000 points), a better choice is the Gurobi solver, which more efficient and reliable (It can handle ~1500 with a few seconds).
+The current solver SCIP can handle only sparse point clouds (~1000 points), a better choice is the Gurobi solver, which more efficient and reliable (It can handle ~1500 points in a few seconds).
 To use Gurobi, you must install the software and [obtain a license](https://www.gurobi.com/downloads/end-user-license-agreement-academic/), which is available at no cost for academic purposes.
 Additionally, you may need to update the directory paths in FindGUROBI.cmake so that CMake can correctly locate the installation.

 ## Acknowledgments